Gaultier’s Global Village Chic Shows the Best of the World “Les Tatouages” S/S 1994

 Jean Paul Gaultier

-The Maltese Cross as a design element
+The Maltese cross as a recurring design motif in the collection

 Person wearing T shirt with multiple tattoo patterns on